AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_set_up_webhooks.md

    - false: The message is invalid and the Agora Chat server should reject the message.
 - `code`: String.
 Custom information.

-For the post-delivery callbacks, ensure that the response content does not exceed 1,000 characters.
+For the post-sending callbacks, ensure that the response content does not exceed 1,000 characters.

 ### Retry logic

 - For pre-delivery callbacks, if your app server does not return the HTTP code 200 and the valid status, the Agora Chat server does not resend the callback and takes the fallback action specified by the applicable rule.

-- For post-delivery callbacks, the Agora Chat server records a notification failure and tries resending the callback once in one of the following situations:
+- For post-sending callbacks, the Agora Chat server records a notification failure and tries resending the callback once in one of the following situations:

    - Your server does not respond in 60 seconds.
    - The HTTP status code received from your server is not 200.